 We no longer meet drunk guys vomiting between the artisan vans parked on the tram tracks, sinister gangs in hoodies, rats cleaning the bins of sandwich vendors and, perhaps, a few members.
 EELV who run so as not to miss the last metro when leaving Varietes, the old porn cinema converted into art house cinoche … Of course, we do not come for a walk arm-de- below in Catalan style to enjoy the cool night, on the Canebière.

 It is said, however, that Jean-Claude Gaudin, when he is not taking a nap in his gilded office with a view of Notre-Dame-de-la-Garde, is working on a vast renovation program in the area , of the kind that would make one fine day, we will explain that the Champs-Élysées is a bit like the Canebière of Paris to give an idea of their majesty.
-Maousse projects would take shape behind the scenes, such as the construction of eight-star palaces in place of slums, the preemption of bazaars at the end of the lease to turn them into SFR shops or the transformation of kebabs into mojito lounges.
+Maousse projects would take shape behind the scenes, such as the construction of eight-star palaces in place of slums, the preemption of bazaars at the end of the lease to turn them into SFR shops where you can see fashionable Dog Bandanas or the transformation of kebabs into mojito lounges.
 Hey, we have transformed the Panier into a Marais and the Joliette quays as a stopover for wealthy cruise passengers … So the Canebière once again becoming the other most beautiful avenue in the world, that should be a game of minot.